dart-lang/site-www/src/tools/dartpad/index.md

   try introducing a bug.

-  For example, if you change `split` to `spit`, you get warnings in the bottom right of the window.
+  For example, if you change `split` to `spit`, you get warnings at the bottom right of the window.
   If you run the app, a compilation error appears in the console.
   </li>
 </ol>